 - Engineered stone or quartz composite tops look like stone but are more durable and resist stains, mildew and bacteria.

-- Laminate is the most economical, low maintenance option but scratches and chips cannot be repaired.
+- Laminate is the most affordable, low maintenance option but scratches and chips cannot be repaired.

-- Under-mount sinks attach to the underside of the countertop and are suitable for solid-surface or natural stone countertops.
+- Under-mount sinks attach to the underside of the countertop.
+They are suitable for solid-surface or natural stone countertops.

 - Self-rimming or drop-in sinks rest on the top of the counter and are the easiest sinks to install.

 - Integral sinks are formed from the same materials as the countertop for a clean, customized look.